import matplotlib.pyplot as plt

 The default color scale which you see in Figure 8.5 is cmap='viridis'

-(“color map”) argument can be used to specify any of countless other color scales.
-A first safe choice is often the ColorBrewer collection of color scales, specifically chosen for mapping uses.
+(‘color map’) argument can be used to specify one of countless color scales.
+A first safe choice is often the ColorBrewer1 collection of color scales, specifically designed for mapping.
 Any color scale can be reversed, using the _r

 ='Median_income', legend=True, cmap='Reds');